saulchelewani/blog-2/content/writing-good-api-integrations.md

 ## Rule of Thumb
  1. Keep your connection variables separate
  2. Expect API calls to fail
- 3. Have a mockable response interfaces
+ 3. Have mockable response interfaces
  4. Have hot-swappable request interfaces
  5. Log everything